neooblaster/HTML/README.md

 END STRUCTURE

-STRUCTURE strBuildHTML
+STRUCTURE strBuildHTML -- All attributes are optionnal
-    name:       typeof String                   - Stand for resulting tag name
+    name:       typeof String                   -- Stand for resulting tag name
-    element:    typeof HTMLElement              - to pass an existing HTMLElement (priority on name)
+    element:    typeof HTMLElement              -- to pass an existing HTMLElement (priority on name)

-    classList:  typeof Array of String          - List of CSS classes to append
+    classList:  typeof Array of String          -- List of CSS classes to append
-    attributes: typeof Object using strListJSON - List of HTML attribute to append
+    attributes: typeof Object using strListJSON -- List of HTML attribute to append
-    properties: typeof Object using strListJSON - List of HTML properties to append
+    properties: typeof Object using strListJSON -- List of HTML properties to append
-    children:   typeof Array of strBuildHTML    - Childs element to build and to append
+    children:   typeof Array of strBuildHTML    -- Childs element to build and to append
-    functions:  typeof Array of strListFunction - List of function to execute before returning generated HTMLElement
+    functions:  typeof Array of strListFunction -- List of function to execute before returning generated HTMLElement
 END STRUCTURE
 ````